kojix2/ruby-igv/README.md

 ## Usage

-### commands
+### IGV batch commands

-The commonly used commands in IGV are summarized in the official [list of Batch commands](https://github.com/igvteam/igv/wiki/Batch-commands). (but even this does not seem to be all of them).
+The commonly used commands in IGV are summarized in the official [list of batch commands](https://github.com/igvteam/igv/wiki/Batch-commands). (but even this does not seem to be all of them).
 You can also call the `commands` method from Ruby to open a browser and view the list.

 ```ruby
 igv.commands # Show the IGV command reference in your browser